zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 ## oxauth-config.xml

-This file consists of several sections that we explain in more detail in the according subchapter.
+The configuration for oxAuth is a file in [XML format][xml].
+It consists of several sections that we explain in more detail in the according subchapter.

 The general structure of the configuration file is like that: